 The MPA (Master of Professional Accountancy) from UW-Whitewater provides the specific knowledge and skills that employers value.
 During their careers, professionals with graduate degrees in accounting earn higher salaries and are promoted faster than those with undergraduate degrees.
-This full-time, on-campus program can be completed in about one year; however, students may also take classes part-time if desired.
+This full-time program can be completed in about one year; however, students may also take classes part-time if desired.
 While the program has been designed primarily for students with undergraduate accounting degrees, students with other undergraduate degrees can join the program by taking additional foundation courses.

 The State of Wisconsin requires CPA candidates to have 120 credit hours and a bachelor’s degree to sit for the exam; however, they must have 150 credit hours to become a licensed CPA.
 The Master of Professional Accountancy program fulfills the additional credits required for CPA licensure, and our graduates' first-time exam pass rate consistently exceeds state and national averages.
 In addition to the CPA exam, you will be prepared for other professional certifications and examinations such as Certified Management Accountant (CMA).

 To ensure a high quality graduate student group, all Master of Professional Accountancy students must have an undergraduate degree from a recognized institution and meet one of the admission criteria provided below.
 Many applicants will qualify for admission without GMAT/GRE scores.

 Our interactive evaluation form can also help you review the admission requirements and the documentation needed for official admission review.

 If you do not meet the admission requirements, please email or call us at (262) 472-1945 to see if you could be admitted on a conditional basis.

 International students must meet additional criteria and will be evaluated on a case-by-case basis.
 Contact us for information and assistance.

 Applicants must satisfy any one of the criteria from any of the following categories: